jeffstride/CSS360Template/report/report-part1.md

 # Product Title Goes Here
 > This document contains template text in a callout (blockquote) like this.
 Your final submission should have all the template text removed, including this text.
-While you may use callouts, they should be used sparingly and with intention.
+While you may use callouts, they should be used with intention.
+Most of your document will NOT be in a blockquote.

 ## Team Summary